 Your Immune System

-You want to make sure that you have a good balance of healthy bacteria in your gut which can be done though prebiotic and probiotic foods.
-Consuming these types of food each day can help prevent illness and as well a promote healthy digestion.
+You want to make sure that you have a good balance of healthy bacteria in your gut which can be done through prebiotic and probiotic foods.
+Consuming these types of food each day can help prevent illness and as well promote healthy digestion.
 What happens if you're already sick?
 Consider taking supplements to help aid in your recovery!

 Precision Nutrition suggests that you get 2-3 servings of prebiotics each day.
 What kinds of foods are considered prebiotic?

 The best part of these is they're easy to incorporate into your diet, they make your food taste delicious and, best of all, you can buy them all at COSTCO!

 Next, Precision Nutrition suggests that you get 1-2 servings of probiotics each day as well.
 What kinds of foods are considered probiotic?